Gabrieltgaldino/NRG_QT/docs/source/Surfaces.rst

            :width: 700px
            :align: center

-The visual of surfaces will be shown in the pymol window.
+The visual of surfaces will be shown in the PyMOL window.

     .. image:: _static/images/surf-plot.png
            :alt: An example image